Function bands![]()

 As a vocalist/frontman, there are so many things to think about that the role is not just that of a singer: it’s more like being an athlete.
 Of course, if you want to be an athlete, you have to prepare like one.

-An opera singer once told me that our voice and our range reverts back to default if we don’t focus on vocal care at least every four days.
-You can’t just hit it hard for a couple of back-to-back shows at the weekend and pick it up again the following Friday.
-It’s only with good vocal care and attention that you can expect to progress and be at your best.
+An opera singer once told me that if we don’t focus on vocal care for even a few days, our voice tends to slip back toward its “default” state.
+You can’t push hard at the weekend and expect to simply pick up where you left off the following Friday.
+Good vocal care and attention are essential if you want to improve and sustain your performance.

 A lot of people have asked me about supplements I use to keep my voice sharp.
 For me, Lockets Honey and Lemon lozenges are the best lozenges I’ve found for use during a gig.
 If you are really struggling, try Sanderson’s throat cure mixture as a rinse/gargle during a show (use the pastilles for recovery afterwards or during a run of performances).
 In fifteen years I haven’t discovered anything better.